ekorian/enveloppe-soleau/README.md

 # Git Repository Timestamping with Enveloppe Soleau

-The purpose of an enveloppe soleau is to legaly assert the state of a document at a specific time.
+The purpose of an enveloppe soleau is to legally assert the state of a document at a specific time.
 This script extends that concept to git repositories.

 The script encrypts the entire git repository and writes it to a USB key.
 It also generates a PDF containing hashes, a timestamp, and decryption keys.